soxueren/atsd/api/meta/entity-group/delete-entities.md

 ## Description

-Remove specified entities from members of the specified entity group.
+Remove the specified members from the entity group.

-To delete all entities, submit an empty array `[]` with the [set entities](set-entities.md) method.
+To delete all entities from the group, submit an empty array `[]` with the [set entities](set-entities.md) method.

-> Entity group must have an empty expression in order to be manageable with this method.
+> Membership in expression-based groups is managed by the server.
+Adding and removing members of such groups is not supported.

 ## Request